 How could I explain my value to a company?

-The main question I had was how I could avoid spending time on unsuitable companies or people who wouldn’t be interested in what I had to offer and find me super annoying?
+The main, underlying question was: How could I avoid spending time on unsuitable companies, people who wouldn’t be interested in what I had to offer, and people who would find me super annoying?

 Together with Resa from CacaoMedia- HubSpot Platinum Partner

 HubSpot has made quite an astonishing change in the last decade.
-They re-invented the field of Marketing & Sales with new methodologies and practical tools, focusing on Inbound Marketing and Sales strategies.
+They re-invented the fields of Marketing and Sales with new methodologies and practical tools, focusing on Inbound Marketing and Sales strategies.

-Inbound marketing means interested leads actively contact you because they need your help to get a job done and have learned through various indirect means from you that you could be a solution to their problem (f.e. google search, content marketing such as YouTube videos, blog, social media posts and the like).
+Inbound Marketing involves interested leads actively contacting you because they need your help to get a job done.
+These leads have learned through various indirect means that you could be a solution to their problem (i.e. google search, content marketing such as YouTube videos, blog posts, social media, etc.)